On Particle Methods for Parameter Estimation in State-Space Models: Filtering and Particle Approximations

 \subsubsection{Convergence results}

-Many sharp convergence results are available for particle methods \cite{delmoral2004}.
+Many sharp convergen\-ce results are available for particle methods \cite{delmoral2004}.
 A selection of these results that gives useful insights on the difficulties of estimating static parameters with particle methods is presented below.

-Under minor regularity assumptions, one can show that for any $n\geq0$, $N>1$ and any bounded test function $\varphi_{n}:\mathcal{X}^{n+1}\rightarrow\lbrack-1,1]$, there exist constants $A_{\theta,n,p}<\infty$ such that for any $p\geq1$
+Under minor regularity assumptions, one can show that for any $n\geq0$, $N>1$ and any bounded test function $\varphi_{n}\dvtx \mathcal {X}^{n+1}\rightarrow{}[-1,1]$, there exist constants $A_{\theta,n,p}<\infty$ such that for any $p\geq1$

 where the expectation is with respect to the law of the particle filter.
-In addition, for more general classes of functions, we can obtain for any fixed $n$ a Central Limit Theorem (CLT) as $N\rightarrow+\infty$ \cite{chopin2004}, \cite[Proposition 9.4.2]{delmoral2004}.
-Such results are reassuring but weak as they reveal nothing regarding long time behavior.
+In addition, for more general classes of functions, we can obtain for any fixed $n$ a Central Limit Theorem (CLT) as $N\rightarrow +\infty$ (\cite{chopin2004} and \cite{delmoral2004}, Proposition 9.4.2).
+Such results are reassuring but weak, as they reveal nothing regarding long-time behavior.
 For instance, without further restrictions on the class of functions $\varphi_{n}$ and the state-space model, $A_{\theta,n,p}$ typically grows exponentially with $n$.
-This is intuitively not surprising as the dimension of the target density $p_{\theta}\left(\left.x_{0:n}\right\vert y_{0:n}\right)$ is increasing with $n$.
-Moreover the successive resampling steps lead to a depletion of the particle population; $p_{\theta}\left(\left.x_{0:m}\right\vert y_{0:n}\right)$ will eventually be approximated by a single unique particle as $n-m$ increases.
-This is referred to as the \emph{degeneracy} problem in the literature \cite[Figure 8.4, p.
-282]{cappe2005}.
-This is a fundamental weakness of particle methods: given a fixed number of particles $N$, it is impossible to approximate $p_{\theta}\left(x_{0:n}|y_{0:n}\right)$ accurately when $n$ is large enough.
+This is intuitively not surprising, as the dimension of the target density $p_{\theta} (x_{0\dvtx n}\mid y_{0\dvtx n} )$ is increasing with $n$.
+Moreover, the successive resampling steps lead to a depletion of the particle population; $p_{\theta} ( x_{0\dvtx m}\mid y_{0\dvtx n} )$ will eventually be approximated by a single unique particle as $n-m$ \mbox{increases}.
+This is referred to as the \emph{degeneracy} problem in the literature (\cite{cappe2005}, Figure~8.4, page 282).
+This is a fundamental weakness of particle methods: given a fixed number of particles $N$, it is impossible to approximate $p_{\theta} (x_{0\dvtx n}\mid y_{0\dvtx n} )$ accurately when $n$ is large enough.